CeriW/fnaf1-ai-simulator/research/how-the-game-works.md

 This means it can theoretically be 40+ seconds between the time the power runs out and you actually being jumpscared - long enough that you could pass 6AM in the meantime.

 Despite common belief, not moving does not slow down the time you have before Freddy attacks you.

+# QUESTIONS
+Can more than one animatronic be on the same camera at the same time?